vsajip/sarge/docs/tutorial.rst

 .. versionadded:: 0.1.1
    The ``expect`` method was added.

-To illustrate usage of :meth:`Capture.expect`, consider the program ``lister.py`` (which is provided as part of the source distribution, as it's used in the tests).
+To illustrate usage of :meth:`~sarge.Capture.expect`, consider the program ``lister.py`` (which is provided as part of the source distribution, as it's used in the tests).
 This prints ``line 1``, ``line 2`` etc. indefinitely with a configurable delay, flushing its output stream after each line.
 We can